Only When I Dance

-Only When I Dance is a 2009 documentary film directed by Beadie Finzi.
+Only When I Dance (also known as Nés Pour Danser and Vida Ballet) is a 2009 British documentary film directed by Beadie Finzi and strarring Irlan Santos da Silva and Isabela Coracy.

 Synopsis

 Only When I Dance tells the story of two teenagers, Irlan and Isabela, who pursue their dreams of becoming professional ballet dancers as a way to escape the violent slums of Rio de Janeiro.